Here's How Much Taylor Swift Is Really Worth

 After moving to Nashville with her family so she could pursue a music career, Swift signed briefly with RCA records before leaving to sign with fledgling indie label Big Machine Records.
 In 2006, she released her first album, Taylor Swift, which sat on the Billboard 200 charts for 157 weeks and has sold 7.75 million copies to date.
 She has gone on to sell millions upon millions of albums, with every single album selling at least two million copies in the first year, despite the drastic decline in overall album sales as streaming takes over.

 Swift’s real money grabber is her series of sold-out, mind-blowing tours.
-She embarked on her first, the Fearless Tour, in 2009, which boasted 118 shows and 1.2 million attendees and grossed roughly $75 million USD.
-From there, her tours gross has grown exponentially — they've brought in a total of $687.7 million USD in the U.S. alone — with her most recent Reputation Tour breaking the record for the highest-grossing by bringing in $345 million USD with just 38 shows.
+She embarked on her first, the Fearless Tour, in 2009, which boasted 118 shows and 1.2 million attendees and grossed roughly $75 (£58) million.
+From there, her tours gross has grown exponentially — they've brought in a total of $687.7 (£531.31) million in the U.S. alone — with her most recent Reputation Tour breaking the record for the highest-grossing by bringing in $345 (£266.54) million with just 38 shows.

 Swift’s net worth goes far beyond her music.
-She has a long-term partnership with Diet Coke, a very successful merch store, and a Netflix documentary that’s rumoured to have made her millions.
+She has a long-term partnership with Diet Coke, a very successful merch store, and a Netflix documentary that’s rumored to have made her millions.

-Plus, Swift has a real estate portfolio of $84 million USD, ranging from a $25 million mansion in Beverly Hills to her $20 million penthouse in NYC’s Tribeca neighbourhood (which was formerly owned by Lord of the Rings director Peter Jackson).
+Plus, Swift has a real estate portfolio of $84 (£64.90) million, ranging from a $25 (£19.31) million mansion in Beverly Hills to her $20 (£15.45) million penthouse in NYC’s Tribeca neighbourhood (which was formerly owned by Lord of the Rings director Peter Jackson).
 She’s also rumoured to have a townhouse and a condo in the same neighbourhood, because of course she needs a lot of space for her girl squad and all her cats.

 So, we get it, Taylor Swift makes a LOT of money.
 But how much is she actually worth?
-According to Celebrity Net Worth, it's $400 million USD, with the music mogul raking in an estimated $150 million USD a year.
+According to Celebrity Net Worth, it's $400 (£309.03) million, with the music mogul raking in an estimated $150 (£115.89) million a year.
 She’s come a long way since teardrops fell on her guitar.
-From donating $113,000 USD to an LGBTQ charity to winning ten Grammys (and 32 nominations!), we’ve gotta admit, we’re pretty proud of this very talented and business-minded star.
+From donating $113,000 (£87,302.10) to an LGBTQ charity to winning ten Grammys (and 32 nominations!), we’ve gotta admit, we’re pretty proud of this very talented and business-minded star.

 Advertisement